Updated for 2025

 Santa Monica Pier

-Pacific Park is open on Christmas Day from 11:00 am to 9:00 pm so get outside and enjoy the sights and sounds.
-Go for a ride on the Pacific Wheel, “the first solar-powered Ferris wheel,” play some games, and have a delicious meal.
-You won’t run out of things to do!
+Pacific Park is open on Christmas Day from 11:00 am to 10:00 pm.
+Go for a ride on the Pacific Wheel, the first solar-powered Ferris wheel that “gives visitors a panoramic view of the Southern California coastline from more than 130 feet above the Santa Monica Pier,” play some games, and have a delicious meal.
+You won’t run out of things to do at this iconic spot!

 7165 Beverly Blvd., Los Angeles, CA 90036